 - Dramatically increased frequency and capacity for services on the Northern, Maynooth and Kildare lines - the three fastest growing population corridors in the country – and relieving the current congestion at Connolly Station

-- A fully integrated rail network for the Greater Dublin area, linking all modes - DART, Commuter, Intercity, LUAS and Metro - and ensuring that suburb to suburb as well as suburb to city centre journeys can be made by a frequent, high capacity public transport network
+- Significantly contribute towards a fully integrated rail network for the Greater Dublin area, linking all modes - DART, Commuter, Intercity, LUAS - and ensuring that suburb to suburb as well as suburb to city centre journeys can be made by a frequent, high capacity public transport network

-- Two high capacity DART lines proposed as Balbriggan/Howth to Hazelhatch; and Maynooth/Dunboyne(M3) to Bray/Greystones, with DART extensions to some routes likely to be delivered in advance of the DART Underground
+- Re-organised network configuration with two high capacity DART lines proposed as Balbriggan/Howth to Hazelhatch; and Maynooth/Dunboyne(M3) to Bray/Greystones, with DART extensions to some routes likely to be delivered in advance of the DART Underground

 - A trebling of the capacity for passenger journeys by DART and Commuter rail annually - up from 33 million today to 100 million